ids/cluster-builder/README.md

 openssl req -x509 -nodes -newkey rsa:4096 -keyout "$PRIVATEKEY" -out "$PUBLICKEY" -subj "/CN=sealed-secret/O=sealed-secret"
 ```

-Copy the keys somewhere safe, for this example: `~/Keys`.
+Copy the keys to a safe place, for this example: `~/Keys`.

 Then to include `sealed-secrets` in the cluster deployment add the following configuration to your cluster `hosts` file: